aneeqaf/Quantum-Simulation/README.md

 	* Optionally, end the two integers argument with a '+' to print the generated indices to a file.
 	* The program prints the values of the amplitudes in the specified indices to a file in `output\amp_vectors\<dirname pertaining to circuit>\<filename>.amps` or `output\amp_vectors\<filename>.amps`. `<filename>` can be specified using the -o option.
 Providing a `<filename>` is recommended for distributed simulation to simplify recollection of files for computations.
 	* Generated indices are printed in `output\amp_vectors\<dirname>\<filename>.idx` or `output\amp_vectors\<filename>.idx`
+* **--no_nearest_neighbors, -n**
+        * If specified then the simulator does not check to make sure all two qubits gates are acting on nearest neighbors.
 * **--num_threads, -t**
 	* Must be followed by an integer.
 	* Sets a maximum limit on the number of threads to be used